DownMan01/readme.evo/additional info/README.md

    - `two_factor_secret` and `two_factor_recovery_codes` deleted
    - User can re-enable 2FA at any time (generates new secret and codes)
    - Action logged in audit_logs

----

-I'll continue with more sections in the next message.
-Would you like me to continue with:
-- Staff workflow details
-- Administrator workflow details
-- Security implementation details
-- Known issues section
-- Testing results section

-?